 - Clock dials: New screens to show the time, analog or digital.

 The platform is still under development and not everything has hung the "open" sign yet.
-At the moment we can install clock screens and custom fields, widgets and applications should be fully available before the end of Q1 2015Today, March 6, Garmin officially launched the applications and widgets, making Garmin Connect IQ fully operational for everyone.
+At the moment 1TP10We can install clock screens and custom fields, widgets and applications should be fully available before the end of the first quarter of 2015.Today, March 6, Garmin officially launched the applications and widgets, making Garmin Connect IQ fully operational for everyone.

 I'm going to explain in a little more detail what each of these options is.